REAson d'etre productions

 What is Contact Improvisation?

-• Techniques include rolling point of contact, balancing over a partner's centre of gravity, and "listening" with one's skin surface.
-While there is technique involved in the form, the aesthetic I reach for is the quality of the relationship within a dance.
+• Contact Improvisation is a social dance involving touch, in which momentum between two or more people is used to create and inspire dance movements.
+Dancers move with a constantly changing physical reality.
+There are no set leaders and followers.
+Techniques include graduated weight pouring rolling point of contact, balancing over a partner's centre of gravity, and “surfing” momentum.
+While there is technique involved, the aesthetic I reach for is the quality of the relationship and communication within a dance.

 • provide scholarships and sliding scale pricing to increase access